 Tutorial: Improve your regulatory compliance

-When you enable Security Center on an Azure subscription, the Azure Security Benchmark is automatically assigned to that subscription.
+When you enable Defender for Cloud on an Azure subscription, the Azure Security Benchmark is automatically assigned to that subscription.
 This widely respected benchmark builds on the controls from the Center for Internet Security (CIS) and the National Institute of Standards and Technology (NIST) with a focus on cloud-centric security.

 The regulatory compliance dashboard shows the status of all the assessments within your environment for your chosen standards and regulations.
 As you act on the recommendations and reduce risk factors in your environment, your compliance posture improves.

 - Evaluate your regulatory compliance using the regulatory compliance dashboard

 - Improve your compliance posture by taking action on recommendations

 - Download PDF/CSV reports as well as certification reports of your compliance status